belindamo/quartz/content/🧪/Experiment Proposals/Crowdsourcing a Universal Browser Automation Task Graph with Continuously Running Tests.md

 A common problem in browser script automation is ensuring the reliability of script execution given that a site's DOM can change with minimal notice.
 DOM changes occur whenever the site owner deploys a new change or renders front-end elements based on server-side data.
 This problem persists regardless of whether browser automation is AI-powered or a manually written script.

-Currently, some amount of human monitoring, or "human-in-the-loop", is still required to ensure successful task completion.
-Is there a way to greatly reduce the need of a human in the loop?
+Currently, some amount of human monitoring, or "human-in-the-loop", is still required to ensure successful task completion. **Is there a way to greatly reduce the need of a human in the loop for browser tasks?**

-In this experiment, we propose transitioning responsibility from human monitoring of an AI instance over the entire task to minimal monitoring of an AI instance for specific steps to verify a task.
+In this experiment, we hope to transition responsibility from human monitoring of an AI instance over the entire task to minimal monitoring of an AI instance for specific steps to verify a task.

 On the first run of a task, the LLM-powered system will create a browser script by having a human approve its steps in detail, step by step.
 The system stores the browser script with anonymized user variables, to use for future runs.
 Notably, future runs can be run by the same user or a different user. **Updates to a task script are crowdsourced.
 Whenever there is a DOM change for any user, the system will run a test against the user's execution of the task script, ideally on the user's device.** At scale, this crowdsourcing approach ensures a near continuous run of tests for each task.